reecen30/reecen30/README.md

 - 👋 Hi, I’m Caleb
 - 👀 I’m interested in web and android software design.
 - 🌱 I’m currently learning C++.
-- 💞️ I’m looking to collaborate on web projects.
+- 💞️ I’m looking to collaborate on web development projects.
 - 📫 Reach me via linkedlin: https://www.linkedin.com/in/calebrn/
 <!---
 reecen30/reecen30 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.